|Original image of Our Lady of Good Counsel|

 Our Lady of Good Counsel is a much needed devotion for Canada, because like many other countries in the world, Canada has fallen prey to the global sexual revolution.
 We have experienced the negative ramifications for several decades, most notably in the deterioration of the primary cell of society, the family, including the discarding of traditional family values; not to mention the increased spiritual battle for those individuals seeking to lead a chaste and virtuous life.

-There are many evils in society, but there is a remedy; that remedy is to be found in Mary.
+Although there are many evils in society there is a remedy and that remedy is to be found in Mary.
 We need to continually seek the comfort of Our Lady's mantle, through prayer, in a world that is becoming increasingly evil.

 A brief introduction to Seven Days With Mary